 Stolen Social Security Numbers

 Social security numbers are the most dangerous type of information stolen, especially if the thief also steals your name and date of birth.
-With your social security number, a thief can commit identity theft, opening up new accounts in your name, charging up the bills, and never making any payments.
-Identity theft — whether it results from a data breach or not — can be devastating for your credit.
-It can take months, sometimes even years, to clear up the impact of identity theft and you have to put in the time and effort to clean up the negative accounts.
+With your social security number, a thief can steal your identity, open up new accounts and create debt in your name.

 If you receive notice that your social security number has been stolen in a data breach, strongly consider placing a fraud alert on your credit report.
 The fraud alert would signal businesses to further confirm your identity before opening any new accounts.
-The process is free and only has to be done with one credit bureau to protect your credit with all three credit bureaus.
+The process is free and only has to be done with one credit bureau, which protects your credit with all three bureaus.

-If you learn that your information has been, or may have been, stolen in a data breach, begin taking extra steps to protect your credit.
-If the company offers free credit monitoring, take it, but don't forget to monitor your credit at the other credit bureaus and to frequently check the transactions on your credit and debit card accounts.
+If your bank or lender offers free credit monitoring, use it, but don't forget to monitor your credit at the other credit bureaus and to frequently check the transactions on your credit and debit card accounts.